Healthcare organisation in search of an internal audit group finds a strategic partner in Protiviti

 “What the organisation wanted was an internal audit function that could be a strategic business partner to the organisation; one that would help them be better positioned to accomplish their strategic business objectives.
 The board needed to have greater trust and confidence in the risk messages management was communicating to them.
 Those are the reasons why they wanted a partner with depth of experience and industry expertise, able to address the most serious issues that could surface.”

 Following the risk assessment, the Protiviti team worked with the board and senior management to identify various management committees where Protiviti could add value in an advisory capacity.
 These management committees focused on specific business areas, and Protiviti’s input quickly made a broad and impactful contribution of value to these areas.
 This was especially true in the areas of revenue cycle, compliance, and information technology and security.

 The Protiviti team helped identify security vulnerabilities across a wide range of areas.
-As a result, Protiviti security experts were invited to help remediate those weaknesses and support the organization’s information security group with ongoing testing efforts.
-Protiviti was also engaged to help complete the organization’s HIPAA Security Risk Analysis efforts underway — a synergistic effort that cut the anticipated completion period in half.
-In addition to these efforts and thorough remediation planning, the organization was able to take advantage of Protiviti’s technical expertise to conduct a wide range of penetration testing, social engineering and vulnerability assessments.
+As a result, Protiviti security experts were invited to help remediate those weaknesses and support the organisation’s information security group with ongoing testing efforts.
+Protiviti was also engaged to help complete the organisation’s HIPAA Security Risk Analysis efforts underway — a synergistic effort that cut the anticipated completion period in half.
+In addition to these efforts and thorough remediation planning, the organisation was able to take advantage of Protiviti’s technical expertise to conduct a wide range of penetration testing, social engineering and vulnerability assessments.

-The internal audit team also implemented a project risk management function, via checkpoint audits, throughout and after the organization’s electronic health records (EHR) system implementation.
+The internal audit team also implemented a project risk management function, via checkpoint audits, throughout and after the organisation’s electronic health records (EHR) system implementation.